mozilla-ai/lumigator/README.md

 You can build the local project using `pants` and `docker-compose`,  or into a distributed environment using Kubernetes [`Helm charts`](lumigator/infra/mzai/helm/lumigator/README.md)

-## Local Development Setup
+## Local Development Setup (Currently targeting Mac)
 1. `git clone` repo
-2. install development environment and pants.
+2. Install pants using homebrew `brew install pantsbuild/tap/pants` .
 For more on using Pants, read the [Pants guide](PANTS_GUIDE.md).
 3. `make bootstrap-dev-environment`
 4. `make local-up`.
 For more on `docker-compose`, see the [local install documentation.](/.devcontainer/README.md).